Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 Aogami Super (Blue Super Steel)

 Aogami Super is manufactured by Proterial (formerly Hitachi Metals) and represents the pinnacle of their traditional carbon steel line.
 The name comes from the blue paper used to wrap and identify the steel at the factory — not the color of the blade itself.
+The Hitachi paper-naming system is one of the most established in Japanese metallurgy: White Paper (Shirogami) for purest carbon steels, Blue Paper (Aogami) for tungsten-enhanced versions, and Yellow Paper (Kigami) for entry-level carbon steels.

-It builds on the classic Blue Steel (Aogami) series by adding tungsten and vanadium, which improve wear resistance and allow heat treatment to very high hardness — often 64-66 HRC.
+Aogami Super builds on the classic Blue Steel (Aogami) series by adding tungsten and vanadium, which improve wear resistance and allow heat treatment to very high hardness — often 64-66 HRC.
 Many Japanese blacksmiths consider it the finest carbon steel available for kitchen knives.
 The tradeoff: it contains almost no chromium, which means it will rust and develop a patina without proper care.

 R2/SG2 (Super Gold 2)